Skip to main content

 }

-The cloud function will automatically convert these fields from simple values (such as "supplier_id_value") to association object format {_id: "supplier_id_value"}.
+The cloud function will automatically convert these fields from simple values (e.g., "supplier_id_value") to association object format {_id: "supplier_id_value"}.

 FAQ